-Regulatory Standards that May Restrict Institutional Expansion or Other Changes

-Many actions that our university partners may wish to take in connection with expanding their operations or other changes are subject to review or approval by the applicable regulatory agencies.
-For example, requirements and standards of state post-secondary agencies, accrediting commissions, and ED limit an institution's ability in certain instances to establish additional teaching locations, implement new educational programs, or increase enrollment in certain programs.
+Regulatory Standards that May Restrict Institutional Expansion or Other Changes standards of state post-secondary agencies, accrediting commissions, and ED limit an institution's ability in certain instances to establish additional teaching locations, implement new educational programs, or increase enrollment in certain programs.
 Many states require review and approval before institutions can add new locations or programs, and many states limit the number of pre-licensure professional students (such as nursing) colleges may enroll.
 Similarly, accrediting agencies (institutional and programmatic) generally require institutions to notify them in advance of adding new locations or implementing new programs, and upon notification may undertake a review of the quality of the facility or the program and the financial, academic, and other qualifications of the institution.